hopsoft/turbo_boost-streams/README.md

 -->
 ```

-Then broadcast to the channel.
+Then broadcast to the subscription.

 ```ruby
 # app/models/post.rb